yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 First, we start with a different premise.

 _Gnuclear is a multi-asset, scalable, proof-of-stake-2.0
-cryptocurrency run by its stakeholders, for the benefit of the stakeholders_.
+cryptocurrency run by stakeholders, for the benefit of stakeholders_.

 There's no magic here, just a straight up business run by a distributed set of stakeholders using a BFT consensus algorithm.
 There are no impossible